-But with so many types of type and weights available, it can be tricky to know which weighted blanket is right for your needs.
-Weight can start from 5lbs right up to 30lbs, so there will be one to suit everyone.
+But with so many types of type and weights available, it can be tricky to know which weighted blanket is right for your sleep needs.
+First, it's always important to make sure you find a suitable weight for your body type.
+Typically, weight can start from 5lbs right up to 30lbs, so there will be one to suit everyone.
 Other things to consider include pressure distribution, type of filling and whether it's hypoallergenic.

-We've selected the best weighted blankets for every sleep routine, lifestyle and budget right now.
+To help you decide, we've chosen the best weighted blankets for every sleep routine, lifestyle and budget.

 The Luna Cotton Weighted Blanket ticks a lot of boxes for anyone looking to enjoy calmer, deeper sleep.
 We love the breathable cover, certified by Oeko-Tex as non-toxic, and the glass bead fill that provides even, relaxing pressure across your body.
 It helped us feel calmer and less restless in bed, and we enjoyed using it on the sofa in the evening to relax ahead of sleep too.

 You can buy it in a selection of sizes and weights, from full size (12lbs) to king size (20lbs), and plenty of colors and patterns too.
 Even better, the super-soft Luna Cotton Weighted Blanket can be machine washed on a gentle cycle (check your machine's capacity if you are buying a larger size).